rotationalio/rotational.io/content/en/blog/2024-03-08-predicting-the-oscars-with-llms.md

 'The Racket is a 1928 American silent crime drama film directed by Lewis Milestone and starring Thomas Meighan, Marie Prevost, Louis Wolheim, and George E. Stone...'
 ```

-A TSNE projection is one way to visualize the high-dimensional data (e.g. encoded documents with TF-IDF).
+A [TSNE projection](https://www.scikit-yb.org/en/latest/api/text/tsne.html) is one way to visualize the high-dimensional data (e.g. encoded documents with TF-IDF).
 It shows that there are at least some interesting clusters in the Wikipedia text.
+The green dots are the winners.

 !["TSNE Projection"](/img/blog/2024-03-08-predicting-the-oscars-with-llms/tsne.png)